pvogel2/famtree/readme.txt

 == Description ==

 The plugin provides the FamTree Block showing configured family trees.
-The visualization is setup in a virtual 3d scene usign threejs and can be navigated by mouse or keyboard.
-Selecting a tree node (a person of the family tree) provides access to meta information of this person if configured.
+The visualization is created in a virtual 3d scene using ThreeJS and can be navigated using a mouse or keyboard.
+Selecting a tree node (a person of the family tree) provides access to meta information for this person if configured.

-One block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.
+A block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.

 Multiple families are supported and can be configured on the famtree options page.

-The block itself does not support access restricitons, this can be achieved by using one of the several available WP plugins.

-The plugin creates a dedicated WP role named 'famtree' with custom capabilities to read and write stored family trees.

-The administrator role also is extended with this capabilities.

 The source code of the plugin can be found on the github page https://github.com/pvogel2/famtree.

 == Configuration ==

+The block itself does not support access restrictions, this can be achieved by using one of the several available Wordpress plugins available.

+The plugin creates a dedicated user role called 'famtree' with custom capabilities to read and write saved family trees.

+The administrator role is also expanded to include these capabilities.

-An options page for the famtree plugin is added to the WP admin panel for configuring the relations and persons of the family trees.
+A famtree options page has been added to the admin panel to configure family trees relationships and persons.

-These data are stored in dedicated plugin tables of the used database.
+These data is stored in dedicated plugin tables of the database used.

-All block instances use the stored informations to visualize the desired founder family trees.
+All block instances use the stored informations to visualize the desired family trees.

+by default, only logged in users with famtree read access can see the family trees on a pubished page.

+The plugin can be configured to give every sites visitor access to the stored data.

 == Installation ==